 Blue Light Protection

 Nowadays, most of us spend many hours a day sitting in front of a modern TV, computer screen, tablet, or smartphone.
 The light from the screen of these digital devices has adverse effects on our retina, and the long-term effects are still unknown.
 If you spend hours a day in front of a screen, sooner or later, you are likely to feel discomfort in your eyes including soreness, fatigue, and blurriness.

-At Exceptional Vision, we provide our customers with sophisticated blue light blocking lenses that can shield your eyes from direct exposure to blue light.
+At Exceptional Vision in Miami, we provide our customers with sophisticated blue light blocking lenses that can shield your eyes from direct exposure to blue light.

 Sunlight consists of various colors of light.
 This includes orange, yellow, red, green, indigo, blue, and violet light.
 When combined, they form white light.
 Each of these colors corresponds to a different wavelength of light.
 The shorter the wavelength, the higher the energy.
 Blue and violet light have the shortest wavelengths on the visible light spectrum, sitting just below the ultra-violet wavelengths in terms of energy output.